 Leave some personal touches, including a welcome book with a personal letter written and signed by you.
 It makes them know this is not a money making scheme, but a way to preserve your home that you love!

 If possible, let the guest lock the property and post the keys through the letter box or mailbox.
-This allows them the flexibility to leave very early o remains no-one is waiting around for the other.
+This allows them the flexibility to leave very early.
 Our guests leave the keys with the doormen.

 This is really just a safeguard.
 All our guests have been perfect and even if they broke a mug they replaced it for us.
 With the verification process; a deposit; house-rules; and adequate pricing, you’ll only attract the best guests anyway.

 Open your locked cupboard of emergency supplies and fill up the toilet roll, kitchen roll and soaps.
-If you are running low, buy some more to keep in this cupboard.
+If you’re running low, buy some more to keep in this cupboard.

 When we have a period of no guests or are fast approaching the end of a rental we always reduce our price, as we prefer full capacity.